EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Mortal Kombat
 - [x] Chiller

-#### Before the Washingtoni Monument, what was the world's tallest man made structure?
+#### Before the Washington Monument, what was the world's tallest man made structure?

 - [x] The Cologne Cathedral
 - [ ] The Statue of Liberty